brycewray/astro-site-legacy/src/pages/posts/2021/01/gems-in-rough-02.md

 Those who have inflicted upon themselves the curse of reading any significant number of my posts are all too aware that I have a thing about using footnotes.
 Often, lots of ’em.
 So it kinda griped my cookies (as the technical term is used) that Eleventy---when properly set up for footnotes in the first place through use of the [markdown-it-footnote](https://github.com/markdown-it/markdown-it-footnote) plugin for Eleventy's usual [markdown-it](https://github.com/markdown-it/markdown-it) parser---always encased the footnote numbers in brackets.
 Brackets!!
 Argh.

-Here's an example, using a screen capture of a paragraph from last year's "[YouTube TV and the RSNs flap](/posts/2020/02/youtube-tv-rsns-flap/)":
+Here's an example, using a screen capture of a paragraph from last year's “[YouTube TV and the RSNs flap](/posts/2020/02/youtube-tv-rsns-flap/)”:

 <Imgc url="Eleventy-bracketed-footnotes_2520x844.png" alt="Paragraph ending in a footnote whose number is bracketed" width="2520" height="844" />

-But it turns out there's been an answer out there for months, in the form of [Mark Llobrera](https://www.markllobrera.com)'s "[Eleventy: Markdown and Footnotes](https://www.markllobrera.com/posts/eleventy-markdown-and-footnotes/)," in which he prescribed adding the following code within the part of the `.eleventy.js` config file that specifies how markdown-it and its various plugins will work with Eleventy:
+But it turns out there's been an answer out there for months, in the form of [Mark Llobrera](https://www.markllobrera.com)'s “[Eleventy: Markdown and Footnotes](https://www.markllobrera.com/posts/eleventy-markdown-and-footnotes/),” in which he prescribed adding the following code within the part of the `.eleventy.js` config file that specifies how markdown-it and its various plugins will work with Eleventy:

 ```js
 markdownLibrary.renderer.rules.footnote_caption = (tokens, idx) => {